There are a number of passages of Sacred Scripture

 what the laws should be, or who should govern.

-But in our time, you and I make those decisions.
+But in our time, you and I make those decisions,

-In our country, you and I decide who will be Caesar,
+You and I decide who will be Caesar,

 and what he will be able to do.